coatyio/coaty-js/docs/man/communication-protocol.md

 * **Source Object ID** - globally unique ID (UUID) of the event source that is publishing a topic.
 Each component can act as an event source.
 * **Event** - one of the predefined events listed above.
-* **Message Tokens** - UUID(s) that uniquely identify one or more messages.
-  Multiple tokens are separated by a `|` character.
-Used to associate response messages to request messages in the Discover-Resolve, Query-Retrieve or Update-Complete event patterns.
+* **Message Token** - UUID that uniquely identifies a messages.
+Used to correlate a response message to the request message in Discover-Resolve, Query-Retrieve, Update-Complete, and Call-Return event patterns.

 UUIDs (Universally Unique Identifiers) must conform to the UUID version 4 format as specified in RFC 4122.
 In the string representation of a UUID the hexadecimal